 In order for any CPT request to be considered, the alternate work/study, internship, or cooperative education must be required by the curriculum, or the student must receive credit for the training.

 - You must have been lawfully enrolled as an F-1 student for a minimum of one full academic year.
+This means no break in your enrollment or F-1 status in the year prior to the internship dates.

 - Must be in F-1 status at the time of submitting the CPT application.